Grabenstrasse 18

 Kurt Oppenheimer (the first one by right)

-We were further frustrated in our efforts by reports to which Lilo Guggenheim Levine and Richard Fleischer had referred us in the reparation documents for Kurt’s parents, Simon and Frieda Oppenheimer, which we were able to review at the State Archives in Ludwigsburg.
+However, the information from the restitution files for Kurt’s parents, Simon and Frieda Oppenheimer, which we were able to inspect in the Ludwigsburg State Archives, read differently from the reports of Lilo Guggenheim Levine and Richard Fleischer.
 The negotiations regarding the emotional and financial damages suffered by the family started in 1960.
 The following were listed as heirs, siblings of Kurt:

 Selma Heimann, née Oppenheimer, who lived in Israel